Gloria Marinelli

-Gloria Marinelli (born 12 March 1998) is an Italian professional footballer who plays as a forward for Serie A club Inter Milan and the Italy women's national team.
+Gloria Marinelli (born 12 March 1998) is an Italian professional footballer who plays as a forward for AXA Women's Super League club Servette FC Chênois Féminin and the Italy women's national team.

 International career

 Marinelli made her debut for the Italy national team on 4 October 2019 against Malta.

 Personal life

 Marinelli's mother is called Giovanna and her father, Mauro, is a former footballer.